I have this thing about drowning. Or, rather, almost drowning.

 From the sound itself, you knew immediately that he hit pay dirt.

 We jumped into our carts.
-Robert & I go out into the fairway to retrace our balls as I tell Manuel & Ed to meet us at the next hole.
+Robert & I go out into the fairway to retrieve my ball as I tell Manuel & Ed to just meet us at the next hole.

-We were fleeing the scene of the accident ASAP & trying to act cool & nonchalant as we teed off on the par-3 11th hole.
+We were fleeing the scene of the accident ASAP & trying to act cool & nonchalant as we began to tee off on the par-3 11th hole.

-Right as we were finishing, up comes this pretty-angry man, yelling & screaming at us.
+Right as we were finishing, here comes this very-angry man (actually, “maniacal” would be more accurate), running u the cart path, yelling & screaming at us.

 “Get the hell outta here!
 I didn’t do shit to your house.
 My shot went straight down the fairway!”